April 25, 2022

 The actions you must take depends on the type of service that you are using:

-- On-premise: you must migrate to Office 365 or set up a hybrid so you don’t need to migrate your data.
+- On-premise: you must migrate to Microsoft 365 or set up a hybrid so you don’t need to migrate your data.

-- Cloud (third party): you must migrate to Office 365.
+- Cloud (third party): you must migrate to Microsoft 365.

 - Cloud (Microsoft) or Hybrid: you must go to your integration settings and reconnect your integration so it uses OAuth2.